List of unreleased songs recorded by the Beach Boys: That's Why God Made the Radio (2011–2012)

 A total of 28 songs were written and recorded for the album.
 Discounting the 2011 rerecording of "Do It Again", only twelve tracks saw release.

 Formerly unreleased songs

 For historical interest, the following is a list of studio outtakes and live recordings that later appeared on Beach Boys compilation albums.
 It is partially adapted from Andrew Doe and Phillip Lambert.

+Some of these releases are currently out of print.
+California Feeling 2 was a limited-edition CD offered with a 2015 issue of Endless Summer Quarterly, an unofficial Beach Boys fan/collector's magazine.
+Misc Tracks 1971 and 1972 Release were among several releases (the others not being listed here), most of which were briefly offered online (commonly through Bandcamp, YouTube, and/or AllMusic) and then quickly taken down, to preserve copyright under the 2013 European Union copyright extension legislation.